Writing Workshops, Retreats, Mentoring

 Register using the form below.

-How To Publish Your Own Chapbook Workshop (returning in 2025)
+Publish Your Own Chapbook Workshop 2025

 (6:30 to 8:30 pm EST on ZOOM)

-A Word Template for a 6″ x 9″ book will be provided at the beginning of the class in Microsoft Word and Open Office formats and will be the template used by participants to design and finish their chapbooks.
+To keep costs low and the process simple, a Word Template for a 6″ x 9″ book will be provided at the beginning of the class in Microsoft Word and Open Office formats and will be the template used by participants to design and finish their chapbooks.

-COST: $249.00 + 13% HST for all 3 workshops.
+COST: $349.00 + 13% HST for all 3 workshops.

 MINIMUM REQUIREMENTS:

-• Every day familiarity with the features of Microsoft Word or Open Office Writer
+Either Microsoft Word or Open Office Writer installed on a pc desktop or Apple computer AND an everyday familiarity with using the features of Microsoft Word or Open Office Writer

 (These are the only two templates available in the workshop.)